I want ...

 the ability to get back on the Karate Team

-the ability to have one well known diagnosis code so I don't get the brush off as easily when I see a new doctor
+the ability to have one well known diagnosis code so I don't get the brush off

 the ability to play games for hours on my computer without my hands hurting